 - Established a strong online & marketing presence with the target cohort (over 1000 followers on Facebook, Instagram and TikTok)

-GippSport’s Latrobe Streetgames programs frequently have a large, engaged group of regulars participating and continually welcomes new people to attend.
-Alongside its regular schedule of community activities, it is actively seeking to partner with like-minded groups to deliver niche programming opportunities to young people.
-Examples of these opportunities include: Street Soccer with CMY, Table Tennis with Latrobe Youth Space, and All Access Days with Latrobe Leisure & Latrobe City Council.
+GippSport’s Latrobe Streetgames programs frequently had a large, engaged group of regulars participating and continually welcomes new people to attend.
+Alongside its regular schedule of community activities, it sought to partner with like-minded groups to deliver niche programming opportunities to young people.
+Examples of these opportunities included: Street Soccer with CMY, Table Tennis with Latrobe Youth Space, and All Access Days with Latrobe Leisure & Latrobe City Council.

 The global COVID-19 pandemic severely impacted the Latrobe Streetgames delivery method.
 The project quickly pivoted to the virtual space offering frequent online activities, posting creative challenges and developing an online community of Latrobe Streetgames participants, providing 85 members with a safe space to interact with each other and share activity outcomes.